wingtk/gvsbuild/README.md

 Note: If you are going to install Python using an alternative means, like the official Windows installers, we suggest to install Python in C:\Python3x, for example C:\Python310.
-Alternatively you can use the `--python-dir` option to tell the script the correct location of your Python installation.
 Other Python distributions like [Miniconda 3](https://repo.continuum.io/miniconda/Miniconda3-latest-Windows-x86_64.exe) should also work.